ksafranski/spaq/README.md

   * `start:dev`: starts the application (development)
   * `upgrade`: runs interactive yarn upgrade

-_Note: many of these commands can be run in tandem, for instance, to start a clean (data-free) run of the application in `development` mode, run `devlab clean:data start:dev`._
+_Note: many of these commands can be run in tandem, for instance, to start a clean (data-free) run of the application in `development` mode, run `binci clean:data start:dev`._

 ## Installing Dependencies

-Because Devlab runs the application in the container dependencies are installed through the container.
+Because Binci runs the application in the container dependencies are installed through the container.
 When the project is run a `.yarn-cache` directory is created in the root of the project to maintain local cache for the project.
 To install new dependencies within the scope of the containerize application, run:

 ```
-devlab -e "yarn add <DEPENDENCY>"
+binci -e "yarn add <DEPENDENCY>"
 ```

 This will ensure that the dependency is installed (and built if need-be) inside the container and the `yarn.lock` and `.yarn-cache` are maintained properly.